Komal914/CookBook/README.md

 # CookBook

-## This Application allows the user to search new recipes and save them into a favorites tab bar.
+## This Application generates random recipes for the user which can be saved and deleted inside the favorites tab bar.